hypertelia/hypertelia.github.io/_posts/2020-09-02-dales-divide-2020-race-report.md

 So job done, 600 mainly offroad kilomeres in 60ish hours, including rests and stops.
 It was far tougher than I'd expected but a proper experience, and plenty of good memories to counter any pain or misery felt at the time.
 Riding with Harry was a pleasure.
 He's a top bloke with experiences, ambition and drive that belies his relatively young age—I'm easily old enough to be his dad!
 Check out his range of <a href="https://www.spokeduk.com">bikepacking bags at SpokedUK</a>.

 'Bike' and 'kit' posts to follow shortly.
+Errors in recollection of what actually occurred during the race cannot be ruled out!

 ![desc](/img/dd/dd2020-25.jpg)